 - Approval of project proposal in spring of Junior year

-- Due to coronavirus remote operations, Juniors must submit a project proposal via email to Professor María Elena Cepeda by 4:00 pm EST on Monday, May 18
+- Juniors must submit a project proposal via email to Professor Jacqueline Hidalgo by 4:00pm EDT on Friday, May 13.

 - Just because you have been accepted into the Honors program does not mean that you will receive Honors.
 This is not automatic and on-going communication with your advisor and your readers is critical.
 Whether or not to award honors, as well as your semester and winter study grades, are determined by the Latina/o Studies Program, and includes your advisor and two readers.

 - Time will go much more quickly than you anticipate.
 Figure out the deadlines and work backwards, making sure that you leave time for your advisor and readers to read and for you to revise.